 Too many loans can lead to a vicious circle of a debt trap.

 Consider an example of a 26-year-old, who rolls over her credit card bill after paying the minimum balance and then obtains a personal loan to repay the outstanding credit card dues.

 This is plain foolish!

-Firstly, the frequent borrowing habit fails to instill financial discipline of prompt payment of dues as one has access to instant credit money.
+Firstly, the frequent borrowing habit fails to instil the financial discipline of prompt payment of dues as one has access to instant credit money.

-Secondly, postponement of one’s liability results in higher cost of interest.
-The list of woes with this kind of a debt spiral are endless.
-One must plan out a detailed strategy and pay of existing debt to the extent possible.
+Secondly, postponement of one’s liability results in a higher cost of interest.
+The list of woes with this kind of debt spiral is endless.
+One must plan out a detailed strategy and pay off existing debt to the extent possible.